flooding near jackson park and 43rd street

 PROJECT OVERVIEW

 The Milwaukee Metropolitan Sewerage District (MMSD) is partnering with the City of Milwaukee and others to make improvements along the Kinnickinnic River and connecting streams, including the 43rd Street Ditch.
 The purpose of the project is to reduce flood risk on the 43rd Street Ditch and reduce roadway flooding at two major intersections: W. Lincoln Avenue and S. 43rd Street.
 Currently, a large portion of the 43rd Street Ditch is either enclosed in culverts or concrete-lined.
 A drainage culvert is a pipe that allows water to freely flow under roads, trails, and railways to help manage stormwater.
 The 43rd Ditch flows into the Kinnickinnic River in Jackson Park through large culverts under the Union Pacific Railroad.
-This project will increase the flow capacity of culverts at 43rd Street and Lincoln Avenue, remove 600ft of the concrete-lined channel and create an area to store floodwaters during heavy rains.
+This project will increase the flow capacity of culverts at 43rd Street and Lincoln Avenue, remove 550ft of the concrete-lined channel, and create an area to store floodwaters during heavy rains.

 The 43rd Street Ditch project is part of the larger Kinnickinnic River Watershed Flood Management Plan.
 The goals of this larger plan include: